roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

  I looked at myself in the mirror.
 My hair looked amazing, long straight, dark black, down to my mid-back.
 My face looked perfect, my make-up subtle but good.
 I fingered my tits in my bra, satisfied with my cleavage.
 It was the best bra I owned, but it was a good one, lacy and black.
 I ran my fingers down my silky smooth, golden brown belly, down to my undies.
 My teeny tiny black thong, splitting my round ass cheeks perfectly.

  I slipped on a tank top, checking my cleavage.
 Not overwhelming, but I could pull my top down to show off more if I needed to.
 Satisfied with it, I slipped on some jeans, making sure they were snug, and highlighted my assets.
-Report_Story #2